CAMP Store and Play Space in Flatiron Launches New Toy Lab Theme for Holidays

 Touching and playing with toys is encouraged.
 While the space itself is tons of fun, and interactive in so many ways, the staff also makes the experience memorable.
 I was really struck by the customer service the counselors provided, as well as all the elements they brought to make the experience so special for my kids.
 I was told that the co-owners, Nikki and Ben Kaufman, looked for counselors who were not only great with kids, but had talents that could be showcased in programming for the space.

 Lest you think CAMP is some one-trick pony, here's the other remarkable thing: Each theme is temporary.
 Every 8-12 weeks, CAMP will pack up its installation and start from scratch with a new batch of surprises to play with and to purchase.
-Previous themes at CAMP have included Basecamp, every kid's fantasy summer camp, and Cooking Camp, a farm-to-cute-French-cafe-table exploration of food.
+Previous themes at CAMP have included Basecamp, every kid's fantasy summer camp, and Cooking Camp, a exploration of food, and Travel Camp, which took visitors on a round-the-world adventure.
 On my multiple visits, with kids ranging in age from 5 to 10, they've all had a blast and found different draws; that said, kids as young as 3 would definitely find something fun to do here.

 While New York has had its share of Instagram-worthy, interactive popups lately, from Candytopia to Mickey: The True Original Exhibition, CAMP is here to stay; save a few days of downtime each time it reimagines its space.
-Even better news: CAMP is expanding, bringing a brand-new location to City Point in Brooklyn this fall.
+Even better news: CAMP is expanding, bringing brand-new locations to City Point in Brooklyn and a permenent Basecamp-themed location to Hudson Yards.
+Both are expected to open before the calendar turns to 2020.

 Buyers take note, CAMP is a cash-less retailer.